Art Class: Drawing and Painting from Nature (West Norwood)

 - Fees from £60 to £105

 - Location: South London Botanical Institute, Tulse Hill

 - Official Course Title: 'Art and Craft Practice'

-This class takes place at the art studio of the South London Botanical Institute, located in Tulse Hill, south London, not at Imperial College London.
+This class takes place at the garden of the South London Botanical Institute, located in Tulse Hill, south London, not at Imperial College London.

 Drawing and painting from nature is a very rewarding activity that has inspired both professional and amateur artists to make some of the most beautiful and memorable works of art ever produced.
 On this course we will learn some of the technical and creative skills associated with different approaches to drawing and painting from natural objects, and discover some of the history behind this kind of art.

-It is also suitable for those with some knowledge and experience in an arts or craft activity, who wish to develop their knowledge and skills further in a supportive environment.
+The course offered is suitable for complete beginners, as well as those with some knowledge or experience who wish to develop their knowledge and skills further in a supportive environment.

 This course is a practical class and each week your tutor will set up a series of projects to allow you to paint and draw.

 Your tutor will give some general advice to the group, and then offer individual suggestions and advice to members of the group during the class.
 You will be able to develop your skills and interests at your own pace.